It's almost impossible and surely dangerous for someone to start woodturning alone.

 Cost

-To have time to complete a turning circle we need about 3 hours.
-We'll also spend about 1 hour in-between for discussions and coffee.
-So every lesson duration with one student at a time is 4 hours.
-The cost for this goes to 120 €.
-Especially for hollowing and advanced techniques the cost is 170 €.
+To have time to complete a turning circle we need more than 3+ hours.
+We'll also spend some time in-between for discussions and coffee.
+So every lesson duration with one student at a time is usually 4 hours.
+The cost for this starts from 130 €.
+Especially for hollowing and advanced techniques the cost is 190 €.
+For making Smoking Pipes please contact me.